We

 red glass full of OJ and smiles devilishly

-as she drinks it.
-Later, Andrea is sick
+as she drinks it ...
+Later, Andrea is

-snotty M.D. wants to know how he knows
+when the snotty M.D. wants to know how a

 my old friend Bones McCoy told me?)

-Brent offers to head back to London to see
+Brent offers to head back to London to try

 Parrish.
 Then, the romantic fire that's been